 Hit and run accidents usually bring to mind images of people speeding away from the scene of a car accident.
 While this situation is indeed a hit-and-run, California laws regarding these types of accidents encompass a larger range of actions.
 Even if you stop your vehicle following an accident, someone can still accuse you of a hit and run if you fail to identify yourself or provide contact information.
 These laws are in effect regardless of who was at fault, the extent of the damages, or how minor the injuries were.
-A hit and run attorney from Spolin Law P.C. can explain the nuances of these statutes, and how they may apply to your case.
+A hit and run attorney from a qualified criminal defense firm can explain the nuances of these statutes, and how they may apply to your case.

-If you’ve been involved in a hit and run accident in the Los Angeles area, contact a violent crimes lawyer from Spolin Law P.C. right away.
-Call us today at (310) 424-5816 to schedule a free, initial consultation of your case.
+If you’ve been involved in a hit and run accident in the Los Angeles area, contact a violent crimes lawyer from a qualified criminal defense firm right away.
+Contact SPCRC's Recommended Lawyers to schedule a free, initial consultation of your case.

 California Vehicle Code & Hit and Runs